pydata/pydata-sphinx-theme/docs/user_guide/layout.rst

       # ...
    }

-If instead you'd like these items to snap to the left (closer to the logo), use this
+If instead, you'd like these items to snap to the left (closer to the logo), use this
 configuration:

 .. code-block:: python